4.46.4

 Name Description

 startGuidedTour(id: string) Initiates a specific guided tour by its unique identifier.
-This method starts the tour sequence and returns a Promise that resolves when the tour has been started.
-If the tour is not found, it logs an error to the console.
+If the tour has been completed or cancelled, it will not start again.
+For in-progress tours, resumes from the last viewed step.
+Use restartGuidedTour() to replay completed or cancelled tours.
+This method returns a Promise that resolves when the tour has been started.
 See the React implementation notes below for more information on calling this method.

 Props